 This behavior is commonly seen when dogs become overly excited.
-For example, a dog on a leash may see another dog and want to approach, but the owner might be preventing the interaction by holding the leash.
+For example, a dog on a leash may see another dog and want to approach, but the pet parent might be preventing the interaction by holding the leash.
 The dog may lash out in frustration.

-Very similar to misplaced aggression, this happens when a dog that becomes overly excited during play with another dog, pet, or person and suddenly switches over to aggressive behavior.
+Very similar to misplaced aggression, this happens when a dog who becomes overly excited during play with another dog, pet, or person suddenly switches over to aggressive behavior.

 Dogs in pain may try to bite anyone or anything that they think is the cause of their pain or may cause them more pain.
 They may nip if you try to examine an injury, for example, out of fear that you might hurt them further.

 They sometimes even direct aggression toward themselves, such as a dog who bites their own foot when it’s caught in a trap.
 This type of aggression is part of a canine’s survival instinct, as are most aggressive behaviors.

 These dogs display aggressive behaviors when afraid, and may actually bite if cornered with no escape.

 Sometimes fearful dogs progress to taking an offensive position if they realize that showing aggression toward people — as opposed to backing away — is successful in making the person retreat.

 This type of aggression includes behaviors designed to increase the dog’s social status among peers.

 Usually peers would mean other dogs.
 However, sometimes dogs who have not been under consistent and kind human leadership will exhibit socially driven aggression toward human beings — often called “dominance” aggression.